Social-AI-Studio/MATK/README.rst

 - ``batch_size (int)``: the number of samples the model processes at once during training
 - ``class_path``: class path of the datamodule you choose (e.g., ``datamodules.frcnn_datamodule.FRCNNDataModule``).

-For all other optional parametesr listed below please refer to the experiment config files in ``configs/experiment``:
+For all other optional parameters listed below please refer to the experiment config files in ``configs/experiment``:

 - ``tokenizer_class_or_path``: class or path of the pretrained tokenizer (e.g., ``t5-large``).

 Step 3: Configure Model
 ~~~~~~~~~~~~~~~~~~~~~~~

-To configure an existing model, go to ``configs/model`` and pick the file based on your model choice.
+To configure a model, go to ``configs/model`` and pick the file based on your model choice.
 The following parameters need to be specified:

 - ``class_path``: class path of the model you chose (e.g., ``models.flava.FlavaClassificationModel``).
 - ``model_class_or_path``: class or path of the pretrained model (e.g., ``facebook/flava-full``).

-For all other optional parametesr listed below please refer to the experiment config files in ``configs/experiment``:
+For all other optional parameters listed below please refer to the experiment config files in ``configs/experiment``:

-- ``cls_dict (dict)``: dictionary where each key-value pair is defined as ``{label}:#number of class``.
+- ``cls_dict (dict)``: dictionary where each key-value pair is defined as ``{label}:{#number of class}``.
 - ``optimizers``

 Step 4: Configure Trainer